edwin-das/edwin-das.github.io/index.md

 - Used Keras-Based to import the mnist data into your colab environment
 - Explore the data descriptive and class distribution
 - Use data preparation to normalize the pixel value of all images and the       differences between pre-processed images and the normalized images
 - Evaluate the models by using Kfolds and validate its accuracy
 - Summarize its diagnostics by using matplotlib to know the Cross Entropy Loss and Classification Accuracy

+[Understanding the business problem in a data company and predicting the probability of a click being fraud] (

+-Use pandas, numpy, seaborn and matplotlib to clean up the data and to plot the   graph -Use the classification tool to summerize class distribution and transform the data using SMOTE so that oversample can be fit into counter.
+-Import the train and test split from sklearn to help with the accurracy and the prediction -the accuracy of the decision tree classifier helps with our prediction being accurate